Rachel Reeves: Political positions

+Domestic policy

+Economy

-Reeves has written studies on the financial crisis of 2007–2010 for the Fabian Society's Fabian Review, the Institute of Public Policy Research, the Socialist Environment and Resources Association, and the European Journal of Political Economy.
+Reeves is a member of the Fabian Society.
+She has written studies on the 2008 financial crisis for the Fabian Review, the Institute for Public Policy Research, the Socialist Environment and Resources Association, and the European Journal of Political Economy (Reeves' Who's Who entry incorrectly says that she contributed to the more prestigious Journal of Political Economy).
 In an article for Renewal entitled "The Politics of Deficit Reduction", Reeves offers her critique of the then-current financial situation and efforts to bring down the budget deficit.
-Reeves was a proponent of quantitative easing in 2009, to alleviate the late-2000s recession having studied the effects of the policy on Japan in the early 2000s.
+Reeves was a proponent of quantitative easing in 2009, to alleviate the Great Recession having studied the effects of the policy on Japan in the early 2000s.